High Temperature Papers

 Applications

-- Insulating envelope for the protection of nozzles in the steel industry
+- Insulating envelopes for the protection of nozzles in the steel industry

 Physical variables included in this documentation are provided by way of indication only and do not, under any circumstances, constitute a contractual undertaking.
 Please contact our technical service if you require any additional information.